Sujay-Pravin/slot_machine--learn-/README.md

 - Randomly generated slot machine spins.
 - Win based on matching symbols and payouts.
 - Continue playing until you choose to quit or run out of balance.
+- If the total bet exceeds the balance, players have the option to deposit more money.
+- Additional winnings are awarded based on the number of winning lines.
+- Improved user prompts for better clarity.
+- Fixed a bug in the quit condition to ensure proper input handling.

 ## 🛠️ How to Run